 The dream is to keep it open forever, for all future generations.

-Are there any future plans you want to talk to us about?
+Are there any future projects you want to tell us about?

-In May, we will present in the Foundation a re-edition of the “Tokyo” exhibition that my father had made in 1984.
-It is a domestic space, a room in a dining room a little atypical because it is a preparation in which each diner is sitting with his own table but can interact with everyone.
-We will basically create the environments made by the father.
-It is the third setup we make of this type.
+In May, we will present in the Foundation a re-edition of the “Tokyo” exhibition that my father created in 1984.
+It is a domestic space, a somewhat atypical dining room environment in which each diner is seated with his own table but can interact with everyone.
+In essence, we will recreate the environments made by my father in his study.
+It is the third setup we have made of this type.
 The curator is Beppe Finessi, while Marco Marzini will literally build the whole room.
-It’s a nice teamwork.
+It’s a nice team.

-We have seen that on Valentine’s Day, you have interacted with our Facebook page putting a like on Valentine typewriter by Sottsass, which we published on that date.
-The question is, in your opinion, if your father were here today, what relationship would he have with digital, with social media and with this type of communication?
+We saw that on Valentine’s Day you interacted with our Facebook page, putting a like on Valentine by Sottsass, which we published on that date.
+In your opinion, if your father were here today, what relationship would he have with digital, social media and these types of communication?

 My father has always been very innovative in his way of doing things.
 As soon as the first cell phone came out, the one with the antennae that you pulled up with your teeth, he absolutely wanted it.
-Then he did not know how to use it, but he wanted to experiment, just like the first computer.
+Then he didn’t know how to use it, but he wanted to experiment, the same thing happened with his first computer.
 He was very curious, very attentive to technology.
-So what he would have been able to do with LEDs and with all the new technologies is something we often ask ourselves.
+So what he would have been able to do with LEDs and with all the new technology that we have now, is something we often ask ourselves.

-What approach would he had with social networks?
+What approach would he have had with social networks?

-He was a very private person, so I think he would not have put his things on the streets, so I think Facebook would not have liked it.
-But Instagram, which I liked the most (we even have a whole graphic project on Instagram that is going very well) I must say that, perhaps, since it is a communication through image, and since he liked graphics so much, probably he would have liked it.
-He loved the images a lot, in general, and he probably would have liked this social channel.
+He was a very private person, so I think he wouldn’t have put his personal things in public, so I think he wouldn’t have liked Facebook.
+But Instagram, to which I am very attached (we even have a whole graphic project on Instagram that is going very well) I must say that perhaps, because it’s a communication through images and since he liked graphics so much, then probably he would have liked it.
+He loved pictures in general, and he probably would have liked this social channel.

-I think so, surely it’s mine.
-I go very well with social media, I like it!
+I think so, it’s definitely mine.
+I get on well with social media, I like it!